Trangar/crystal-engine/readme.md

+# This project is on hold while I figure out what I want to do with this engine

 This is a prototype game engine, focussed on abstracting away all rendering logic and focussing purely on the game logic.

 # Example